Stay Consistent with Goals When Life Gets Busy

 But consistency doesn’t mean perfection.
 It means showing up in small ways, regularly, even when life is messy.
-You don’t need more free time — you need a strategy that fits real life.
+You don’t need more free time.
+You need a strategy that fits real life.
 Learn how journaling can fit into busy routines with Evening Journaling Routine.

 Here is how to stay consistent, even on the busiest days: